slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On comfort and risk

 > *'If you think adventure is dangerous, try routine.
-It's lethal.' -- Paulo Coelho*
+It’s lethal.' -- Paulo Coelho*

 You need to break rules to achieve anything great.